 What My Last Man Did won the Indiana Review / IU Press 2016 Blue Light Books Prize and is forthcoming from IU Press in March 2017.
-Read excerpts from two of Andrea’s stories below, and pre-order your copy of What My Last Man Did today!
+Read excerpts from two of Andrea’s short stories below, and pre-order your copy from IU Press today.

 Andrea Lewis’s work has appeared in many literary journals, including Prairie Schooner, Cutthroat, Cold Mountain Review, and Catamaran Literary Reader.
 Three of her stories have been nominated for the Pushcart Prize.
 She is a founding member of Richard Hugo House, the place for writers in Seattle.
 She lives with her husband on Vashon Island, Washington.
 More of her work is available at www.andrealewis.org.